antmicro/topwrap/docs/source/developers_guide/ipconnect.md

 ipc._set_interface("comp1_name", "comp1_interface_name", "external_interface_name")
 ```

-This is done automatically in {meth}`~topwrap.ipconnect.IPConnect.make_connections` method when the design is built based on the data from the YAML design description.
+This is done automatically in the {meth}`~topwrap.ipconnect.IPConnect.make_connections` method when the design is built, based on the data from the YAML design description.

 ```{eval-rst}
 .. autoclass:: topwrap.ipconnect.IPConnect